 The employer must detail in your employment agreement that the rate per bin is from NZ\$15.00 (lowest possible dollar value) to NZ\$45.00 (highest dollar value) per bin and explain why there is the price variance.
-The employer can always pay above the top rates but can't pay below the RSE minimum wage.
+The employer can always pay above the top rates but cannot pay below the RSE minimum wage.

-If you are paid on sliding rates, you still also cannot be paid less than the RSE minimum hourly wage.
-However, as this option is generally made available to experienced workers, you will usually make more than the RSE minimum wage for a minimum of 30 hours work.
+If you are paid using sliding rates, you still must be paid at least the minimum wage that applies to you.
+But because this pay option is usually offered to experienced workers, you will often earn more than the New Zealand minimum wage for the hours you work.